Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 ```

 ### callMethodFromClass(className:String, method:String, ?args:Array\<Dynamic\> = null):Any
-Calls the specified classes' instance method (function), the classes could either be from Psych Engine itself or from HaxeFlixel.
-When importing classes it must include its library package (i.e. the path to the class), for example: `backend.ClientPrefs`.
+Calls an instance method from the given class.

-- `className` - The specified class to be utilize with; Examples: `ClientPrefs`, `LuaUtils`, `FlxG`, etc.
+- `className` - The specified class to utilize the instance method.
-- `method` - The classes' instance method to call from.
+- `method` - The Playstate's instance method to call from.
-- `args` - An optional parameter, the arguments from the classes' instance method, if it includes one.
+- `args` - An optional parameter, The arguments from the Playstate's instance method, if the argument(s) exists.

 Examples:
 > Recreates the rating percent by calling the `floorDecimal()` instance method.
 From the `CoolUtil` class through the `backend` library package, it uses two arguments.
 The first argument rounds down the value, while the second argument specifies how many fractions of the number to display.